werf/werf/docs/pages/reference/deploy/watch_kubernetes_resources.md

     "dapp/watch": "false"
 ```

 **NOTICE** For now status watch is supported only for **Deployment** resource kind.
-ReplicaSet, DaemonSet and other resource will be supported soon.
+ReplicaSet, DaemonSet, and other resources will be supported soon.